gbraekmans/enshure/doc/user/arguments.rst

 Requested state
 ###############

-Every module has a type, and there are 4 possible module types.
-The type of the module defines what states you can request of the module.
-These are the 4 module-types and their states:
+Every module has a type, and the type determines what possible states a module can be in.
+The type can be for example 'service' or 'package'.
+For example the apt & dnf module both support installing packages, thus their states are the same because their type is the same.
+Both are package-modules.
+And these have the states: installed, latest and removed.

-1. Command: succeeds or fails
-2. Generic: present or absent
-3. Package: installed, removed or latest
-4. Service: always, never, started, stopped, restarted, enabled or disabled

 Custom arguments
 ################